-Your Shield Against the risk of HIV
+your shield against the risk of HIV

 Pre-Exposure Prophylaxis

-PrEP: Take it before exposure to risks
+PrEP: Take it before exposure to risks.

-Including liver and kidney function test
+Including a liver and kidney function test

-PEP: Take it after exposure to a risk
+PEP: Take it after exposure to a risk.

-Including liver and kidney function test
+Including a liver and kidney function test

 Take it before risks